What is SafeTALK?

 SafeTALK is more than general awareness training.
 You will be learning alertness skills.
 It is not at the advanced stage of a two-day ASIST intervention workshop.

 Forthcoming Training Dates 2017

-Public Workshop to be confirmed for Nov/Dec 2017, check back for updates
+Public Workshops to be confirmed for 2018, check back for updates

 Advanced Booking Essential